basamakis/Hotels-Reservation-Database/PythonProject/README.txt

-2 - Be careful with the dates the program only support dates with the format 'yyyy-mm-dd' 3 - Try not to use many characters in each entry and for ID Number in registration use 8 characters exactly 4 - Keep in mind that there are not many data in the database so before you start searching check its contents
+2 - Be careful with the dates the program only support dates with the format 'yyyy-mm-dd' 3 - Try not to use many characters in each entry and for ID Number in registration use 8 characters exactly 4 - Keep in mind that there are not many data in the database so before you start searching check its contents 5 - When you try to add room to a hotel first you press fill and then you press addRoom for every room you want to add

 ________Features_____________________